psevestre/openid-fapi/Financial_API_WD_002.md

 to the URL that is controlled by the attacker.
 As a result, the client sends the `code` and the client secret to the attacker, which will be replayed subsequently.

-When the FAPI client uses [MTLS], the client's secret (the private key corresponding to its TLS certificate) is not exposed to the attacker, which therefore cannot authenticate towards the token endpoint of the authorization server.
+When the FAPI Security Profile 1.0 client uses [MTLS], the client's secret (the private key corresponding to its TLS certificate) is not exposed to the attacker, which therefore cannot authenticate towards the token endpoint of the authorization server.

 #### 8.3.3 Identity provider (IdP) mix-up attack